 Take the M3 (this road is tolled) headed for Cavan.
 At junction 7, take the R147 exit to Skryne/Johnstown.
 At the roundabout, take the 1st exit onto R147.
 Take a right at the sign for the Hill of Tara.
 Continue up the hill until you reach your destination on the left.

-Access to the Hill is free of charge.
+Access to the Hill is free of charge, and open all year round.

-Please see Heritage Ireland website for 2022 visitor centre opening hours
+Please see the Heritage Ireland website for visitor centre opening hours.

 Admission to visitor centre with guided tour (Please note, no credit card facilities on site):